Trump Canceled Nancy Pelosi's Trip to Afghanistan Over the Shutdown Fight

 “Due to the Shutdown, I am sorry to inform you that your trip to Brussels, Egypt and Afghanistan has been postponed.
 We will reschedule this seven day excursion when the shutdown is over,” he wrote in a letter to Pelosi which communications staffers promptly circulated on Twitter.
 “In light of the 800,000 great American workers not receiving pay, I am sure you would agree that postponing this public relations event is totally appropriate.”

 Pelosi’s office had not publicly announced that trip, which is standard procedure for lawmakers and public figures flying to conflict zones.
-They did not immediately respond to request for comment.
 A bus holding the Congressional lawmakers scheduled to attend the trip was outside the Capitol.

+Pelosi deputy chief of staff and spokesman Drew Hammill wrote on Twitter that the trip included a stop in Brussels to meet with NATO officials and did not include a stop in Egypt.

+“The purpose of the trip was to express appreciation and thanks to our men and women in uniform for their service and dedication and to obtain critical narional security and intelligence from those on the front lines,” Hammill wrote.
+He also noted that Trump himself had taken a trip to Iraq during the shutdown.

 The President does have the authority to ground military planes, which is why he noted in the letter that she was welcome to fly a commercial airline.